World Pulses Day: A Reminder of What’s Possible

-Designated by the United Nations in 2019, National Pulses Day (February 10) highlights the critical role of pulses – beans, lentils, chickpeas, and peas – in nutrition, sustainable agriculture, and food security.
+Designated by the United Nations in 2019, World Pulses Day (February 10) highlights the critical role of pulses – beans, lentils, chickpeas, and peas – in nutrition, sustainable agriculture, and food security.

 The 2026 theme, “Pulses of the World: From Modesty to Excellence”, reflects how these humble seeds have transformed from low‑cost staples into recognised superfoods for modern, healthy, and sustainable diets.
 It reminds us that the solution to hunger can be as small as a seed – but our collective action must be massive.